pitamer/pita.tech/content/posts/its-time-to-leave-whatsapp-behind.md

 This time there is no opt-out; **you either agree or you're out.** I'm personally very reluctant to agree to these terms, especially given the abundance of other messaging apps that are just as good.

+We just need to get more people to use them.

 ### Let's explore some alternatives

 Skipping the horde of collaboration-oriented messaging apps that's been blooming lately (Slack, Discord, Mattermost, Wickr Me etc.), we can move on to the apps that are truly WhatsApp-esque in nature.